x

 So we live a life like a videooo...

-Solange and the beautiful cast of dancers sway back and forth between frames, you can sense the soft, elegant steps embraced by warm harmonies and falsetto.
+Solange and the beautiful cast of dancers sway back and forth between frames, the warm harmonies and falsettos embrace the soft, elegant steps.
 The general tone is gentle, yet strong.
 Just like their facial expressions are.
 Just like the overall message is.
 Don’t Touch My Hair is the ninth track on Solange’s third studio album, A Seat At The Table.

 It sounds and it looks good.
 Different.

 And things that are different just won’t let you do the tough paper work when working from home.
-Or anywhere.
-They will make you want to explore.
+From anywhere really.
+Things that are different will make you want to explore.
 See.
 Hear.
-Put them on paper and, only after, get on with the paper work or anything that feels like work.
+Put them on this paper instead, here we are, and, only after, get on with the paper work that feels like work, but all of a sudden doesn’t anymore.

-Oh, something that is very old, but looks very contemporary or very contemporary that looks very old, it’s looking for the timeless, is something I, recently, heard Axel Vervoordt saying here:
+Something that is very old, but looks very contemporary or very contemporary that looks very old, it’s looking for the timeless is something I recently heard Axel Vervoordt saying and liked.

 Do you really want to live forever?